WheteThunger/TechTreeControl/README.md

 ```

 The above example config would generate the following permissions.
-- `techtreecontrol.ruleset.disallowalll` -- Denies all blueprints from being unlocked.
+- `techtreecontrol.ruleset.disallowall` -- Denies all blueprints from being unlocked.
 - `techtreecontrol.ruleset.allowall` -- Allows all blueprints to be unlocked.
 - `techtreecontrol.ruleset.noexplosives` -- Blocks most explosives from being unlocked.